Nick Senzel: Minor leagues

+Major leagues

 On May 3, 2019, Senzel was called up to the majors by the Reds.
-He made his major league debut that day at Great American Ballpark, going 1-for-5 two strikeouts and two walks.
+He made his major league debut that day at Great American Ballpark, going 1-for-5 with two strikeouts and two walks.
 Senzel's first hit was a slow-roller to third that he beat out off the San Francisco Giants' Tony Watson.
 Senzel hit his first major league home run on May 4, off Giants' Dereck Rodríguez.
 His second and third home runs came two days later at home against the Giants off Drew Pomeranz.
 Senzel finished the month of May with a .279 batting average, four home runs, 12 RBIs, and 12 walks.

 On September 12, 2019, Senzel was placed on the injured list with a torn labrum.
 In 104 games of his first season in the Majors, Senzel batted .256 with 12 home runs, 20 doubles, and 42 RBIs.

 In the following season, Senzel returned to the injured list on August 19 and missed 27 games in August and September for undisclosed reasons.
 During the pandemic-shortened season, Senzel batted .186/.247/.357 with two home runs and eight RBIs in 23 games.

 On June 13, 2021, Senzel was placed on the 60-day injured list with left knee inflammation.
 On August 15, Senzel was activated from the injured list and optioned to Triple-A Louisville, but days later was returned to the injured list when it was discovered that Senzel's knee was not healthy enough for him to play.
+He was non-tendered and became a free agent on November 17, 2023.

+Washington Nationals

+On December 12, 2023, Senzel signed a one-year contract with the Washington Nationals.
+On March 28, 2024, Senzel suffered a broken right thumb while fielding ground balls during pregame.
+He was scratched from the Nationals' Opening Day lineup before playing in his first game with the club.
+In 64 games for Washington, he batted .209/.303/.359 with seven home runs and 18 RBI.
+Senzel was designated for assignment by the Nationals on July 5.
+He was released by the organization on July 11.

+Chicago White Sox

+On July 17, 2024, Senzel signed a major league contract with the Chicago White Sox.
+In 10 games for Chicago, he went 3–for–30 (.100).
+Senzel was designated for assignment by the White Sox on August 26.
+He elected free agency on August 28.

+Tecolotes de los Dos Laredos

+On March 11, 2025, Senzel signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In six games for Dos Laredos, Senzel went 13-for-22 (.591) with three home runs and 10 RBI.

+Los Angeles Dodgers

+On April 25, 2025, Senzel signed a minor league contract with the Los Angeles Dodgers.
+He played three games for the Double–A Tulsa Drillers and 96 for the Triple–A Oklahoma City Comets, batting a combined .252 with 12 home runs and 66 RBI.